vidurj/parser-adaptation/README.md

 --- | --- | ---
-`--experiment-directory` | Path to the directory for this experiment | N/A `--no-elmo` | Whether to not use ELMo word embeddings | False `--path-to-python` | Path to a Python installation with AllenNLP | "python3" `--numpy-seed` | NumPy random seed | Random `--word-embedding-dim` | Dimension of the learned word embeddings | 100 `--lstm-layers` | Number of bidirectional LSTM layers | 2
+`--experiment-directory` | Path to the directory for this experiment | N/A `--no-elmo` | Whether to not use ELMo word embeddings | False `--numpy-seed` | NumPy random seed | Random `--word-embedding-dim` | Dimension of the learned word embeddings | 100 `--lstm-layers` | Number of bidirectional LSTM layers | 2